 I apologize for any confusion.
 Thank you.

 North Haven Public Schools

-It is the policy of the North Haven Board of Education that no staff, student, or parent on the basis of race, color, gender, age, national origin, marital status, disability, relation or sexual orientation be excluded from participation, be denied benefits of, or be subjected to discrimination under any education program or activity sponsored by its public schools.
+It is the policy of the North Haven Board of Education that no staff, student, or parent on the basis of race, color, gender, age, national origin, religious creed, marital status, disability, relation or sexual orientation be excluded from participation, be denied benefits of, or be subjected to discrimination under any education program or activity sponsored by its public schools.